 Purchase Prototype : $20

 Pre-order a production-grade PuttMate.
-I am planning to get an injection mold built for PuttMate, and I think that runs about $10,000.
+The Kickstarter campaign is targeted at getting an injection mold built for PuttMate.
+The cost for the injection mold is a little over $10,000 (I will cover the difference).
 The more pre-orders I get, the quicker I will pull the trigger on making the injection mold.

 Investment Options : $50 and up (hypothetical)